Clemantine Wamariya: Early life

 The Rwandan Genocide began in April 1994, when Wamariya was six years old.
 The family began hearing loud noises from the gunfire, which her brother Pudi attributed to thunder, and they noticed that their neighbors were absent.
 Realising the danger, she and her sister, Claire, were sent to the south of the country to live on her grandmother's farm.
-But that too was not safe, and the family were targeted for killing.
-As the genocidaires knocked on the door, she and Claire were told by their grandmother to run away.
+However, they were still targeted at the farm, and as the genocidaires knocked on the door, she and Claire were told by their grandmother to run away.
 By traveling at night and hiding during the day, surviving on fruit, they managed to escape from the country and became refugees.

 The first safe haven the sisters reached was a refugee camp in Burundi, but they were unable to settle in any one place for long.
 A combination of violence within the camps and a desire to find a location with a more prosperous outlook meant they spent many years traveling between camps.
 Over the next six years they moved from Burundi to Zaire, Tanzania, Malawi, Mozambique, and eventually to South Africa.
 From there, in 2000, the sisters applied to the International Organization for Migration for assistance, and were granted refugee visas to the United States.

-Resettlement in the United States

 Wamariya and her sisters were resettled by the Chicago branch of the refugee resettlement organization World Relief, which partnered with a family in the Chicago, Illinois suburb of Kenilworth.

 Once settled in the US, Wamariya began attending school for the first time at the age of thirteen.
-She studied from the sixth grade at a local Christian school, before moving to the New Trier High School in nearby Winnetka.
+She studied from the sixth grade at a Christian Heritage Academy, before moving to the New Trier High School in nearby Winnetka.
 After graduating from New Trier in 2008, she studied at Yale University, where she obtained a BA degree in Comparative Literature in 2014.

 Career

 Appearance on The Oprah Winfrey Show

-Wamariya first became known on the national and international stage when she appeared on The Oprah Winfrey Show in 2006, while still a student at New Trier.
+Wamariya appeared on The Oprah Winfrey Show in 2006, while still a student at New Trier.
 Along with her sister Claire, she was booked to appear on the show to discuss her experience during the genocide.
-But unbeknownst to the sisters, Winfrey had planned a surprise reunion with their parents.
+Unbeknownst to the sisters, Winfrey had planned a surprise reunion with their parents.
 Both her father and mother had survived the genocide, and she had communicated with them by phone, but had not seen them in person for twelve years.
 The show's producers arranged the parents' flights from Africa and their reunion was televised.
 Wamariya was invited as a guest on the Oprah show on three further occasions during the subsequent years, and her appearances on the show gained her international attention.